johnston9/Testing-Shot-Caller/TESTING.md

 - Use Case: View the Scene Script<br>

-  1. Click on Script tab on the Scene page to view the new Script "S 11 No 2 Script" added above.
-If no Script has been added yet a message will display advising to go to the Scenes Workspace page and click the Script tab on top to view the entire Script.
+  1. Click on Script tab on the Scene page to view the new Script "S 11 No 2 Script" added above, its database name displaying "S_11_No_2_Script_swbjdg".
+If no Script has been added yet a message will display advising to go to the Scenes Workspace page and click the Script tab on top to view the entire Script.<br>

 <p align="center"> <strong>Scene Script - "S 11 No 2 Script"</strong></p>
 <h2 align="center">